 - Water bottles

-Have you ever had to stay overnight at work or in an emergency?
+Have you ever had to stay overnight at work during an emergency?
 What would you pack for a multi-day hospital stay?
 I’d love to hear your thoughts in the comments!